-I always tell those planning a trip to Iceland is to rent a car and drive yourself where you want to go.
-The roads are easy to navigate, traffic is nearly non-existent, and it is an overall stress-free experience.
+I always tell those planning a trip to Iceland to rent a car and drive themselves where they want to go.
+The roads are easy to navigate, traffic is nearly nonexistent, and it is an overall stress-free experience!

-If you are planning on visiting Iceland, you might be considering renting a car.
+Don’t be scared of the rumors that it is hard to drive in Iceland!
 Rumors about the poor quality of the road system or the perceived (inaccurate) small size might put you off, but here are some things you should consider to have a stress-free experience renting a car in Iceland.

-- Iceland actually has about the same surface area as England, albeit in a more compact form and with fewer large settlements.
-The main ring road which runs around the island is 828 miles long and, yes, now entirely paved.
-Having a car means you can explore much more of the island.
+- Iceland has about the same surface area as England, albeit in a more compact form and with fewer large settlements.
+The main ring road around the island is 828 miles long and, yes, now entirely paved.
+Having a car means you can explore much more of the island!

-- Doing the “Golden Circle” (Thingvellir, Geysir, Gullfoss) on your own allows you to dodge crowds and spend more time at the parts which interest you.
-Pro tip: Do the Golden Circle on one of your first days on the island, it makes for a great introduction!
+- Doing the “Golden Circle” (Thingvellir, Geysir, Gullfoss) on your own allows you to dodge crowds and spend more time at the parts which interest you. **Tip: Do the Golden Circle on one of your first days on the island; it makes a great introduction!

 Here are some things to think about when renting a car in Iceland:

-- If you plan on going into the interior, you should spend the extra money and rent a 4WD vehicle.
-There are roads in Iceland it is illegal to drive on in a normal car because they are unpaved even though they are still on a map.
-Most of the interior is only accessible in summer.
+- First, if you plan on going into the interior, you should spend the extra money and rent a 4WD vehicle.
+Second, there are roads in Iceland.
+It is illegal to drive in a standard car because they are unpaved even though they are still on a map.
+Third, most of the interior is only accessible in summer.

 - Always get the gravel road insurance.
-Iceland is one of those places where you can turn down a road and just out of site the pavement stops.
+Iceland is one of those places where you can turn down a road, and just out of sight, the pavement stops.
 Also, rent a GPS.